Manslaughter Charge For Minneapolis Cop Who Shot Black 20-year-old - UrduPoint

 Chyna Whitaker, the mother of Wright's one-year-old son, and Wright's own mother Katie Wright spoke emotionally about the last times they talked with or saw Daunte.

 When officers attempt to handcuff Wright, he scuffles with them and gets back in the car.
-A female police officer shouts, "Taser!
+Potter shouts, "Taser!
 Taser!
 Taser!" but a gunshot is then heard.

+The local county attorney said Potter, 48, had pulled out her Glock 9mm handgun with her right hand.
+After firing her gun, Potter said, "I just shot him."
+"These situations show the over-policing that is done in the black community," said long-time civil rights activist Al Sharpton.

+"I believe if Wright or George (Floyd) had been of a different colour in a different community, they would have at most been given a ticket, they would not be dead."
+Imran Ali, Washington County assistant criminal division chief, vowed to "vigorously prosecute this case and intend to prove that Officer Potter abrogated her responsibility to protect the public when she used her firearm rather than her taser."
+"Certain occupations carry an immense responsibility and none more so than a sworn police officer," he added.

 President Joe Biden called the killing "tragic" but urged calm as authorities conduct an investigation.